 When our young daughters use toilets and changing rooms at swimming pools, gyms, shops, department stores and other public places, we can no longer expect those facilities to be female-only.
 Not only that but, according to these guidelines, we can no longer assume that security guards and other public service staff will be prioritising the safety of young girls over the desires of certain men to access their private spaces.

 Further, new guidance as to what constitutes harassment of transgender people includes “making a person feel emotionally or physically unsafe,” although no such consideration is extended to women and girls.
-As ‘transphobic comments’ are also specified as harassment (with no definition of the term ‘transphobic’) service providers are essentially left with no way of challenging anyone who enters women’s bathrooms on any grounds.
+As ‘transphobic comments’ are also specified as harassment (with no definition of the term ‘transphobic’) service providers are essentially left with no way of challenging anyone who enters women’s toilets or changing-rooms on any grounds.

 Legal protection for women and girls has effectively been replaced by a policy of ‘trust all men.’